acdh-oeaw/Teaching_CBS4DH/lectures/web.md

 ```

 1. Notice the difference that this file has added a `<link>` element in the `<head>`, which uses the `@href` attribute to point to the CSS file.
-2. Some elements like `<h3>` have attributes called `class` and one or serveral values inside.
+2. Some elements like `<h3>` have attributes called `class` and one or several values inside.
 3. Open your `style.css` file and add the following CSS code in _VSCode_ and notice that it implements the commands described above, which are responsible for the color, weight and shape of the paragraphs and the table.
-Your CSS file should look something like.
-Example CSS: [web/web_exercise_2.css](web/web_exercise_2.css)
+Your CSS file should look something like this example: [web/web_exercise_2.css](web/web_exercise_2.css)
 4. Reload your `index.html` in your Web Browser and notice the changes.

 ```css